 Multi-pet discount

-Backed by Southern Cross, one of NZ's most recognised insurance names.
-Offers pet cover with a focus on simplicity and value.
-Well-suited for Rottweiler owners wanting a trusted NZ brand.
+Backed by Medibank, one of Australia's largest health insurers.
+Offers pet insurance with a focus on simplicity and value.
+Well-suited for Rottweiler owners wanting a recognised Australian brand.

 Simple plan options